figmayo/figmayo-public/README.md

 # FigMayo Open Source Monorepo

 Welcome to the **FigMayo Open Source Monorepo**! 🎨
-This repository is the central hub for all **FigMayo open-source tools**, plugins, and GitHub Actions designed to streamline design-to-code workflows.
+This repository is the central hub for all **FigMayo open-source tools**, plugins, and GitHub Actions designed to streamline design ops workflows.

 ## 🚀 About FigMayo